-Capturing the visual history of America – through the lens of America’s vexillographic history (the art of flag designing) – this book provides a fresh look at American culture during the 1950s.
+Capturing the visual history of America – through the lens of America’s history of vexillography (the art of flag designing) – this book provides a fresh look at American culture during the 1950s.
 It comprises 124 pages, entirely in red, white and blue, and includes 50 flag designs.

 This fascinating book also features accompanying photography and text which capture the spirit of Americana during this period.
 Not only does it give us an idea of what might have been, it also pays tribute to patriots and amateur vexillographers alike.

 4. The Book of Citrus Fruits, 2021

 Johann Christoph Volkamer (1644-1720) was a Nuremberg silk merchant with a passion for gardening.
 At a time when citrus fruit was largely unknown in northern Europe, he was fascinated by it.
 In 1708, he commissioned a team of copperplate engravers to create an extravagant series of 256 plates of 170 varieties of citrus fruits.

 The images include citrons, lemons, pineapples, and bitter oranges.
 Yet, the most decadent aspect is that they are represented in majestic, surreal scenes.
 These include Genovese sea views, the Schönbrunn Palace, a sun-bathed yard in Bologna, and small South American towns.
 The images beautifully depict both foreign lands and their fruits.
 Full of color, they take us back to a time when citrus fruits really were exotic.